Luger-Lab/coding-tutorials/basic_computing/README.md

       - To start a single Sbatch job use `sbatch <script_name.script` this will give you a jobid that you can use to monitor your job status.
       - To stop a job that you no longer want to run or is failing in someway use `scancel <jobid>`.
 You can only cancel your own jobs.
       - To check the status of all the jobs in a queue use `squeue` if you only want to see your jobs `squeue -u <your_user>`

+## Practice
+0. Use a text editor to make and run a bash script that produces a text file containing a message.
+0. Use a text editor to make and run a bash script that uses a loop to append a message 20 times times onto the previous text file.
+0. Use a text editor to make and run a bash script that creates an array of file names, then uses a for loop to create all of the files.